 Quick peek agreements should also specifically state that disclosure of privileged material does not waive any applicable privilege.
 Concomitantly, the agreement should also state that entering into the agreement in no way prevents parties from challenging privilege designations made by producing parties.

 Quick peek agreements generally state that if a party receives documents that appear privileged, they must alert the producing party in writing and identify the material.
 Similarly, quick peek agreements often state that if the producing party becomes aware of privileged materials in the production (via the receiving party or otherwise), they must address the issue promptly.

-Quick peek agreements also often require receiving parties to return irrelevant documents and, if a dispute arise over what is relevant, they must meet and confer about the issue in good faith before raising the issue with the court.
+Quick peek agreements also often require receiving parties to return irrelevant documents and, if a dispute arises over what is relevant, they must meet and confer about the issue in good faith before raising the issue with the court.

 To ensure that document collections produced under quick peek agreements contain relevant information, parties should consider language requiring a producing party to have a good faith belief that information produced is likely to contain information responsive to the requesting party’s discovery requests.

 Obviously, quick peek agreements are not suited for all cases and, if utilized, counsel should thoroughly vet the language contained in the agreement.